India–Pakistan war of 1971: India

 The war and subsequent independence of Bangladesh stripped Pakistan of more than half of its population, and with nearly one-third of its army in captivity, clearly established India's military and political dominance of the subcontinent.
 India successfully led a diplomatic campaign to isolate Pakistan.
 On state visits to the United Kingdom and France, Prime Minister Indira Gandhi convinced them to break with their ally the United States and block any pro-Pakistan resolution in the United Nations.

 The victory also defined India's much broader role in foreign politics, as many countries in the world had come to realise – including the United States – that the balance of power had shifted to India as a major player in the region.
 In the wake of changing geopolitical realities, India sought to establish closer relations with regional countries such as Iran, which was a traditional ally of Pakistan.
 The United States itself accepted a new balance of power, and when India conducted a surprise nuclear test in 1974, the US notified India that it had no "interest in actions designed to achieve new balance of power."

-In spite of the magnitude of the victory, India was surprisingly restrained in its reaction.
-Mostly, Indian leaders seemed pleased by the relative ease with which they had accomplished their goals—the establishment of Bangladesh and the prospect of an early return to their homeland of the 10 million Bengali refugees who were the cause of the war.
 In announcing the Pakistani surrender, Prime Minister Indira Gandhi declared in the Indian Parliament:

 Dacca is now the free capital of a free country.
 We hail the people of Bangladesh in their hour of triumph.
 All nations who value the human spirit will recognise it as a significant milestone in man's quest for liberty.

 Colonel John Gill of National Defense University, US, remarks that, while India achieved a military victory, it was not able to reap the political fruits it might have hoped for in Bangladesh.
 After a brief 'honeymoon' phase between India and Bangladesh, their relationship began to sour.
 The perceived Indian overstay revived Bangladeshi anxieties of Hindu control.
 Many were concerned that Mujib was permitting Indian interference in the country's internal matters and many in the Bangladeshi army resented his attachment with India.
 Whilst India enjoyed excellent relations with Bangladesh during the Awami League tenures, relations deteriorated when the Bangladesh Nationalist Party assumed power.
 A 2014 Pew Research Center opinion poll found that 27% of Bangladeshis were wary of India.
 However, 70% of Bangladeshis held a positive view of India: while 50% of Bangladeshis held a positive view of Pakistan.